Chris Soules Hires New, High-Powered Legal Team After Fatal Car Crash

 Buchanan County Sheriff's Office

-We've also confirmed a multitude of traffic violations over the course of 14 years (from 1998 to 2012), including five speeding violations as well as the unlawful use of a driver's license and two violations of a minor in possession of alcohol.
+E!
+News has also confirmed a multitude of traffic violations over the course of 14 years (from 1998 to 2012), including five speeding violations as well as the unlawful use of a driver's license and two violations of a minor in possession of alcohol.

 In 2006, Soules also pleaded guilty to driving while intoxicated, which could affect his investigation if authorities are able to determine whether he was under the influence of alcohol during Monday's accident.